Codecademy/docs/content/javascript/concepts/npm/npm.md

 ## Global Packages

-npm also features the ability to install packages globally, so packages can be used as command line tools anywhere on your computer.
+npm also features the ability to install packages globally, so packages can be used as command line tools anywhere.

 The `-g` flag installs a package globally: